-If the SP is in fact a proxy IdP acting on behalf of another SP, the <AuthnRequest> MUST contain a ProviderName attribute which describes the 'real' SP behind the proxy.
-The description MUST be user-friendly and informative such that it can be displayed in a log-in-client to inform the user about which service they are about to authenticate with.
+If the SP is in fact a proxy IdP acting on behalf of another SP, the <AuthnRequest> MAY contain a ProviderName attribute which describes the 'real' SP behind the proxy.
+The description (if sent) SHOULD be user-friendly and informative such that it can be displayed in a log-in-client to inform the user about which service they are about to authenticate with.